 Other treatments commonly recommended for sleep disorders by sleep labs are bright light therapy and melatonin supplements to treat issues with a person's internal circadian rhythm.
 Medications may also be prescribed for sleep disorders, and sometimes cognitive behavioral therapy strategies are used to help people develop healthier sleeping habits.
 These can include learning how to better control outside stimuli, setting up strict patterns and restrictions concerning sleeping schedules, becoming proficient at relaxation techniques and understanding biofeedback cues.
 Psychotherapy sessions may be another asset in a management plan.

 Sleep specialists can also educate those who have trouble sleeping on how to practice smarter sleep hygiene.
 This includes common sense steps such as avoiding eating, smoking, drinking and exercising close to bedtime, as well as setting up a proper sleeping environment.
 A lot can go into getting a good night's rest, and sleep labs are available to make sure people know it.
-More info on the next page.
+More info below.